G-Core/product-documentation/documentation/dns/dns-failover/about-dns-failover.md

    --1--What is it used for?: "what-is-dns-failover-used-for" --1--How it works: "how-dns-failover-works" --1--How to configure it: "configure-dns-failover"
+pageTitle: Understanding DNS Failover | Gcore
+pageDescription: What DNS Failover is, how it works and what it is for.
 ---

 # About DNS Failover